THmanley/leagueConstitution/README.md

 ### Entry Fee ###
 - The Entry Fee for the league is $50 per team.
 - Must be paid at minimum 2 weeks before the draft (startup or rookie).
+- Dues for the 2nd league year are due by week 5 of the regular season ($50).

 ### Yearly Dues ###

 - After the first year there is a yearly total of $50 that must be paid 2 weeks before the start of the yearly rookie draft.
-- Due for the 2nd league year are due by week 5 of the regular season.
 - Starting from the beginning of the second year, which had been paid for by week 5 of the start up season, the $50 dues will be paying for your entry in the following season.

 ### Penalties ###